jecki/DHParser/documentation_src/manuals/05_testing.rst

 that DHParser uses memoizing to avoid parsing the same part of a document over and over again with the same parser.
-Thus, if you encounter a line in the log where the call stack appears to be clipped, this is usually dure to memoizing an the same parser having been called at the same location earlier in the parsing process.
+Thus, if you encounter a line in the log where the call stack appears to be clipped, this is usually due to memoizing an the same parser having been called at the same location earlier in the parsing process.
 (You might find the first instance by looking for the same line and column in the earlier part of the log.)
 Still, looking at the parsing-log helps to find and